uavaustin/docs.uavaustin.org/guides/image-rec/src/convolution-neural-networks/convolutional-neural-networks.md

 Batch normalization (BN) was introducted in a 2015 paper, [here](https://arxiv.org/pdf/1502.03167.pdf).
-While BN is still a hotly debated topic because people disagree on _why_ it works, most people agree it certaintly work.
+While BN is still a hotly debated topic because people disagree on _why_ it works, most people agree it certaintly works.
 The idea is to normalize each input by finding the mean and variance.
-Many think of this as allowing subsequent levels to not be largely affected by the activations of the previous level.
+Many think of this as allowing subsequent levels to not be largely affected by the activations of the previous level, meaing each level can learn independently.
+It also tends to make training more stable.

 ## Activations

 The `activation` is a function that is applied to each convolutional output.
 Activation functions introduce non-linearities into the models and help the learning process converge quicker.
 Here is a graph of the leaky ReLU activation function.
+Without activations, a convolutional neural net would actually just be a composition of linear functions!

 ![CNN](../img/lrelu.jpg)